 Diamonds in the Bible

-A precious stone (Hebrew: shamir', a sharp point) mentioned in Jeremiah 17:1.
 From its hardness, it was used for cutting and perforating other minerals.
-It is rendered “adamant” in Ezek.
-3:9, Zechariah 7:12.
 It is the hardest and most valuable of precious stones.
+It is translated as “adamant” in the King James Version of Ezekiel 3:9 and Zechariah 7:12.

 The foundation stones of the city wall were adorned with every kind of precious stone.
 The first foundation stone was jasper; the second, sapphire; the third, chalcedony; the fourth, emerald; the fifth, sardonyx; the sixth, sardius; the seventh, chrysolite; the eighth, beryl; the ninth, topaz; the tenth, chrysoprase; the eleventh, jacinth; the twelfth, amethyst.
 And the twelve gates were twelve pearls; each one of the gates was a single pearl.
 And the street of the city was pure gold, like transparent glass. —Revelation 21:19-21 LSB